Building Stone Institute

 How does Building Stone Institute spend its money?

 Building Stone Institute directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Building Stone Institute tax-deductible?